-The Digital Economy Network is pleased to be hosting the 2019 Digital Economy Summer School event – the Interdisciplinary Digital Culture and Society Conference (DISCo), which will be held on 9-12 July at the Jubilee Conference Centre at the University of Nottingham.
+The Digital Economy Network is pleased to be hosting the 2019 Digital Economy Summer School event – the Interdisciplinary Digital Culture and Society Conference (DISCo) 2019, which will be held on 9-12 July at the De Vere Jubilee Conference Centre at the University of Nottingham.

 The DISCo conference gives a platform to early stage and career researchers to showcase interdisciplinary research pertaining to the digital.
 Interdisciplinary research takes a question common to two or more disciplines, and contributes to new insights which advance knowledge in the disciplines.
 DISCo focuses on the digital landscape of culture and society, how digital technologies and processes affect these areas, and how technology is in turn shaped by cultures and societies.

 DISCo gives early career researchers an opportunity to cultivate their research skills through a peer reviewed system of paper submissions and presentations, workshops, poster presentations, and a range of networking opportunities.
-Participants may choose the type of interdisciplinary research they would like to present at the conference, and whether to do this in the format of a poster, short or long presentation, thus offering a means of participation for those at any stage of their PhD.
+Participants have had the opportunity to choose the type of interdisciplinary research they would like to present at the conference, and whether to do this in the format of a poster, short or long presentation, thus offering a means of participation for those at any stage of their PhD.

 Traditional media’s continuous analog streams have taken a digital turn and become electronic bits of pattern, noise, signals, feedback loops, networks, clusters, interactions, reactions, and predictions.
 The digital may therefore be seen as a complex supplement: as something that is additive to previous forms, yet also as something that replaces them.
 Similarly, this same ambiguity tangles together questions of network connections and disconnections, both in the literal and in the metaphoric sense.
 This invites discussions about how digital technologies have the potential to disrupt, augment, or even resurrect creative work and media.
 Because the digital permeates virtually all forms of communication and expression, it is thus crucial to theorize, critique, explore, and (re)imagine topics where the digital intersects creative practice and form.